healthy Indian festival foodhealthy Indian festival food

 paneer kofta curry

-7. Puran Poli (Spring): This Maharashtrian flatbread stuffed with a sweet lentil filling celebrates the spring harvest.
-Lentils provide plant-based protein and iron, while the jaggery in the filling offers energy and aids in detoxification, ideal for spring cleaning your body.
+7. Puran Poli (Spring): This Maharashtrian flatbread stuffed with a sweet lentil filling celebrates during the spring harvest season and one of the healthy Indian festival food.
+Lentils provide good plant-based protein and iron, while the jaggery in its filling provides energy and helps in detoxification and cleaning your body.

 puran poli